 To complement software-defined security, modern enterprise branch sites may require a range of value added security services (e.g. FW, ACL, URL filtering, Intrusion detection/prevention, NAT) in addition to the core SD-WAN connectivity.
 These functions are typically delivered through a standalone appliance that can add operational complexity and vendor lock-in.
 A better approach is to leverage the existing SD-WAN platform to deliver these services.
 With this approach enterprises will benefit from centralised policy and control for all functions allowing for the following flexible deployment models:

 - value-added security functions that are embedded within the SD-WAN CPE software itself.
 The management and policy constructs for these functions are built into the SD-WAN management and policy layers.
 Typical examples of include NAT, ACL, Layer 7 ACLs, URL filtering, etc.,

-- value-added security functions that are hosted in a data center (or third-party cloud hosted) would be accessed by programming the SD-WAN control and policy layer to route (i.e. service chain) branch traffic flows of interest to these security functions.
-The key requirement to enable this model is to ensure that the SD-WAN platform works across both WAN and required data center domains,
+- value-added security functions that are hosted in a data centre (or third-party cloud hosted) would be accessed by programming the SD-WAN control and policy layer to route (i.e. service chain) branch traffic flows of interest to these security functions.
+The key requirement to enable this model is to ensure that the SD-WAN platform works across both WAN and required data centre domains,

 - value-added security functions that are hosted as a virtual network function (VNF) on the SD-WAN CPE itself.
 This model is also known as “branch in a box” and provides all functionality needed to operate a branch in a single box with unified/secure policy, control as well as life cycle management of these additional security functions.